-The counsellors, psychotherapists and coaches who work within the Crescent Practice are ethically bound by their professional organisations, British Association of Counselling and Psychotherapy and United Kingdom Council of Psychotherapy, British Psychoanalytic Council and the Association of Coaching to hold what you say to them in confidence.
+The counsellors and psychotherapists who work within the Crescent Practice are ethically bound by the professional organisations, British Association of Counselling and Psychotherapy and United Kingdom Council of Psychotherapy, to hold what you say to them in confidence.
 Confidentiality will be discussed in more detail at your first session.

 What is the difference between counselling and psychotherapy?

 There is considerably overlap in the meanings of Counselling, Therapy and Psychotherapy all three terms refer to the process of meeting with a trained therapist to work through personal issues.
 A broad distinction between counselling and psychotherapy is that while both counselling and psychotherapy seek to understand and help clients work with current or long standing difficulties in their lives, psychotherapy is also directed towards exploration of who we are and what might fundamentally drive us; profound personal transformation can come about, over time, in the process of the exploration.
 A Counsellor has a specific training in counselling theory and skills as well as clinical experience of face-to-face counselling.
 Counsellors offer both short and medium-term work usually on a weekly basis.
 A Psychotherapist is also trained in counselling skills and theory but generally works in greater depth and thus psychotherapy may well be medium to long term and possibly involve more frequent sessions, i.e. twice or three times weekly.